What's in the West-wide Energy Corridor Programmatic EIS

 PEIS Findings

-The Proposed Action and No Action Alternatives were evaluated in this PEIS for potential environmental impacts associated with the designation of energy corridors on federal lands and the amendment of land use plans to incorporate the corridor designations.
+The Proposed Action and No Action Alternatives were evaluated in the PEIS for potential environmental impacts associated with the designation of Section 368 energy corridors on federal lands and the amendment of land use plans to incorporate the corridor designations.
 In addition, the types of potential impacts that may occur from the development of future energy transport projects were also identified.
-Because the Proposed Action is the designation of corridors and not the construction and operation of any energy transport projects, only a qualitative evaluation is provided of the types of impacts that could result from development of an energy transport project regardless of project location.
+Because the Proposed Action was the designation of corridors and not the construction and operation of any energy transport projects, only a qualitative evaluation was provided of the types of impacts that could result from development of an energy transport project regardless of project location.
 More quantitative impact analyses, including the identification of the magnitude and extent of potential impacts to specific social, cultural, economic, and natural resources, can only be conducted at the project level.
 This would be done in the future if an application to use a designated corridor were received by the Agencies.